StudyFrenchSpanish

 2. India and the Portuguese-Speaking World

-All the eight Portuguese-speaking countries offer a different stake for Indian interests.
-Together they represent eight valuable votes and a lot of influence on the global stage.
+All eight Portuguese-speaking countries offer different stakes for Indian interests.
+Together, they represent eight valuable votes and a lot of influence on the global stage.

-It is now time for Portugal and India to revive this legacy and explore its economic potential in the 21st century and strategically couch their relationship in Portuguese-speaking countries.
+It is now time for Portugal and India to revive this legacy, explore its economic potential in the 21st century, and strategically couch their relationship in Portuguese-speaking countries.

 3. India – Brazil Relations